mkb79/audible-cli/README.md

 ## Tab Completion

 Tab completion can be provided for commands, options and choice values.
 Bash, Zsh and Fish are supported.
 More information can be found [here](https://github.com/mkb79/audible-cli/tree/master/utils/code_completion).

-## Basic informations
+## Basic information

-### config dir
+### App dir

-audible-cli uses a config dir where it stores and search for all necessary files.
+audible-cli use an app dir where it expects all necessary files.

 If the ``AUDIBLE_CONFIG_DIR`` environment variable is set, it uses the value as config dir.

-Otherwise it will use a folder depending on the operating system.
+Otherwise, it will use a folder depending on the operating system.

 | OS       | Path                                      |
 | ---      | ---                                       |